dSalazar10/Project-Exploring_iOS_App_Dev/Ch3/readme.md

 ![app4](images/app4.png)

-The finished product displays five text fields that have auto constraints set for central alignment.
+The finished product displays five text fields that have auto constraints set for central alignment and an eight point spacing
-The top most text field is constrained to the top of the super view.
-The rest of the text fields have thier top constrained to the bottom of the text field above itself.
+The top most text field is constrained to the top of the super view The rest of the text fields have thier top constrained to the bottom of the text field above itself

 ![app5](images/app5.png)